 Both the GnuBio and Qiagen NGS systems are being designed to go from sample through DNA library preparation, sequencing, and data analysis.
 Bio-Rad isn’t giving a timeline for selling a GnuBio system, but beta systems were available in 2013.
-Qiagen anticipates launching its benchtop GeneReader system for clinical applications this year, analysts say.
+Qiagen anticipates launching its benchtop GeneReader system for clinical applications in the second half of 2015.

 Meanwhile, England-based QuantuMDx is developing what it says will be a low-cost, simple-to-use device for 15-minute bedside diagnoses.
 It uses disease-specific cartridges and sequencing on nanowire biosensors.
 It plans to commercialize its handheld, chip-based device in 2015 for, it claims, “the price of a smartphone.”

 California-based GenapSys has a bread-loaf-sized device using what it calls GENIUS, for Gene Electronic Nano-Integrated Ultra-Sensitive, technology.
 The four-year-old company is aiming for a $50 genome and point-of-care diagnostic use.
 According to analysts, performance data on the system could appear this year, with commercialization targeted for 2015 at a cost of a few thousand dollars.